TBD54566975/technical-steering-committee/templates/rfc.md

 Discuss prior art, both the good and the bad, in relation to this proposal.

-This section is intended to encourage you as an author to think about the lessons learned by others that attempted to tackle a similar problem and to inform readers of your RFC who may not know the history.
+This section is intended to encourage you as an author to think about the lessons learned by others that attempted to tackle a similar problem and inform readers of your RFC who may not know the history.

 If you searched and cannot find any prior art, include a note in this section.